 and Modern Theology,

 she has written The Empty Church: Theater, Theology, and Bodily Hope

-(Oxford University Press), which will be released next spring; Silence, Love, and Death: Saying Yes to God in the Theology of Karl Rahner
+(Oxford University Press, 2014); Silence, Love, and Death: Saying Yes to God in the Theology of Karl Rahner

 (Marquette University Press, 2008); and Living Christianity: A Pastoral Theology for Today

 (Fortress, 2009) with Shawnthea Monroe.

 Craigo-Snell is the coordinator of the Louisville Grawemeyer Award in Religion, a $100,000 annual prize given jointly by Louisville Seminary and the University of Louisville for creative ideas that best illuminate the relationship between human beings and the divine. (www.grawemeyer.org